PwC Logo

 PwC (PricewaterhouseCoopers) Emblem

 The international British chain presented a redesign plan at the beginning of 2010, and in the end, received an updated logo.
-It is transparent, which emphasizes the transparency of the company’s work.
-Previously, the emblem was monochrome, but it became a color after modernization.
+It is transparent, emphasizing the company’s work.
+Previously, the emblem was monochrome, but it was colorized after modernization.

 PwC (PricewaterhouseCoopers) Symbol